mrGoodWolf/pmg/README.md

 - Clone the repository
 - Run `cargo run --release install package` or `cargo run --release install package@version`

-**IMPORTANT ⚠️**
-In order for the symlinks to work you need to use the `--preserve-symlinks` flag when running `node myfile.js`.
-If development continues I'll make this easier so you don't have to do this extra step!

-## How fast?

 ## What can it do?